luisacutillo78/DS-and-AI-education-UoL/README.md

  | 1 | Introductory meeting      | 10- 12 am (GMT+1)   | Tue 28 July |   |

- Relevant documents will be uploaded into the ad hoc folder asap possible after each meeting.
+ Relevant documents will be uploaded in this repo asap possible after each meeting.

 ## 1st meeting
 ### Agenda